Salami: Varieties

-Many Old World salami are named after their region or country of origin—such as Arles, Genoa, Hungarian, and Milano salami.
+Many Old World salami are named after their region or country of origin—such as Genoa and Hungarian salami, and salame Milano.
 Many are flavored with garlic.
-Some types—including some varieties from Spain (salchichón), Hungary (pick salami), and Italy (such as Neapolitan varieties that led to American pepperoni) include paprika or chili powder.
+Some types—including some varieties from Hungary (pick salami), and Italy (such as Neapolitan varieties that led to American pepperoni) include paprika or chili powder.
 Varieties also differ by coarseness or fineness of the chopped meat and size and style of the casing.

-Naples-type salami is also a popular Southern Italian dry fermented sausage made of coarsely minced pork meat.
-In Northeast Italy, traditional dry fermented salami sausages made of fresh pork display unique organoleptic sensory profiles characterized by accented acidity, slight sourness, and elastic semi hard consistency.
-Other popular dry salamis in Italy are mainly made from a combination of pork and small bits of beef, seasoned with garlic; pepperoni is also made of pork and beef, and is usually smoked; and chorizo is highly spiced and smoked.
+Naples-type salami is also a popular southern Italian dry fermented sausage made of coarsely minced pork meat.
+In northeast Italy, traditional dry fermented salami sausages made of fresh pork display unique organoleptic sensory profiles characterized by accented acidity, slight sourness, and elastic semi hard consistency.
+Other popular dry salamis in Italy are mainly made from a combination of pork and small bits of beef, seasoned with garlic; pepperoni is also made of pork and beef, and is usually smoked; chorizo is highly spiced and smoked.